kadamvignesh/weather-app/README.md

    > Then create the app

-   > To access the app on browser run - kubectl port-forward svc/weather-app-service 5000:5000 --address 0.0.0.0 & (enable port 5000 in your security group)
+   > To access the app on browser run - "kubectl port-forward svc/weather-app-service 5000:5000 --address 0.0.0.0 &" (enable port 5000 in your security group)